 Trello’s AI Butler offers no-code automation that lets you easily set up actions by creating rules, buttons and commands.

-Trello Power-Ups offer even more functionality by bringing other apps and additional features to life inside Trello.
+Trello Power-Ups provide even more functionality by bringing other apps and additional features.
 For example, the Planyway Power-Up supports building a visual timeline to help managers track and manage teamwork across different projects.

 Why we like Trello for remote team management: Trello is a top “lightweight” project management tool, offering a free plan for budget-friendly project management.
 Trello also integrates well with other tools, like the Pipedrive-Trello integration.